ArunavD/vix_strategy_backtest/README.md

 ## The strategy I have used

-First of all I have ploted both the graph of s&p500 and vix index.
+First of all I have plotted both the graph of s&p500 and vix index.
 According the the plotted graph, I have decided that whenever vix index hit 35 or more i will buy the shares as fear is in market.
 Then I have tested by selling the shares whenever vix index hit 10.
 But result was not so good.
 Then I have created a strategy where I will add 5000$ of cash to the broker at every 20 days or one market month.
 And buy stocks only when vix index hit 35.
 This gave a preety nice result.